 LA GUITARRA ESPAÑOLA SCHOLARSHIPSEighty percent of Summer Arts students receive some amount of scholarship assistance.
 Scholarship awards will range from $100 to $2,000.
 Scholarship funds are not available for housing or travel costs.

 To apply for scholarship assistance, please complete the Summer Arts scholarship application when you apply online for admission to the course.

 Students will need to bring:

 If you do not have a current passport, you are encouraged to apply for one immediately.
-Please check the U.S. Passport Office schedule before you apply to find out if you will need a rush order to obtain your passport in time.
-U.S. citizens do not need a visa to enter Spain, however, citizens of other countries may.
-Contact the CSU Summer Arts office for more information about passports and visas.
+Please check the passport office schedule before you apply and find out if you will need a rush order to obtain your passport in time.
+United States citizens do not need a visa to enter Spain, however, citizens of other countries may.
+Contact the Summer Arts office for more information about passports and visas.